emrehannn/Contextual-Hallucination-Detecting-Trainable-LLM-Tool-With-Local-CLI-Transformers/README.md

-# Contextual Hallucination Detecting Trainable LLM Tool With Local CLI Transformers
+# Contextual Hallucination Detecting Trainable LLM Tool With Local CLI Transformer Integration

 ## Introduction

 This project implements a real-time system for detecting potential hallucinations or deviations from context in LLM responses using attention pattern analysis.
 The system uses a sliding window approach to monitor the model's attention to context vs. previously generated tokens.
+This is best suited as a tool in a big large language model, this is a proof of concept of the tool, working through a local LLM chatbot through CLI.

 ## Acknowledgements / Basis of this Work